O'Hara, U.S. Treasury

-O'Hara, U.S. Treasury (on-screen title is O'Hara, United States Treasury) was an American television crime drama starring David Janssen and broadcast by CBS during the 1971-72 television season.
+O'Hara, U.S. Treasury (titled onscreen as O'Hara, United States Treasury) is an American crime drama television series starring David Janssen and broadcast by CBS during the 1971–72 television season.
 Jack Webb's Mark VII Limited packaged the program for Universal Television.
 Webb and longtime colleague James E. Moser created the show; Leonard B. Kaufman was the producer.
 The series was produced with the full approval and cooperation of the United States Department of the Treasury.